open-risk/concentrationMetrics/README.md

 Intro
 ==========================

 concentrationMetrics is a python library for the computation of various concentration, diversification and inequality indices.
 The library implements the computation of all well known indexes of inequality and concentration.

-You can use concentrationMetrics to
+You can use concentrationMetrics to:

 - access an exhaustive collection of concentration, inequality and diversity indexes and metrics
 - perform file input/output in both json and csv formats